restforce/restforce/UPGRADING.md

+# Upgrading from Restforce 5.x to 6.x

+__There are two breaking changes introduced in Restforce 6.x__.
+In this guide, you'll learn about these changes and what you should check in your code to make sure that it will work with the latest version of the library.

+## Versions of `faraday` before `v1.1.0` are no longer supported

+__Likelyhood of impact__: Moderate

+Restforce uses a gem called [`faraday`](https://github.com/lostisland/faraday) to make HTTP requests to Salesforce.

+Up until now, Restforce has supported Faraday versions between v0.9.0 and v1.10.0.

+In Restforce 6.x, we drop support for Faraday versions before v1.1.0, and add support for Faraday v2.x.

+This will allow you to use the latest versions of Faraday and benefit from security patches, new features, etc., but you may need to adapt your code.
+The impact of this change will depend on your project:

+* If Restforce is the only part of your project using Faraday - that is, your own code doesn't use Faraday and none of your other gems use Faraday - then you shouldn't need to do anything special.
+Just upgrade Restforce, and everything should be handled automatically.
+* If your own code uses Faraday or another gem you use depends on Faraday, and you're currently using a Faraday version before v1.1.0, you will need to upgrade your Faraday version.
+If possible, you should upgrade to the latest version (v2.4.0 at the time of writing).
+This may require you to adapt your code (see [here](https://github.com/lostisland/faraday/blob/main/UPGRADING.md) for Faraday's instructions) or upgrade other gems you depend on.

+## Ruby 2.6 is no longer supported

+__Likelyhood of impact__: Moderate

+Ruby 2.6 is no longer officially supported as an active version of the Ruby language.
+That means that it will not receive patches and security fixes.

+Accordingly, we've dropped support for Ruby 2.6 and earlier in the Restforce library.
+The gemspec now specifies that only 2.7 onwards is supported, and this will be enforced by RubyGems.

+Before you update to Restforce 6.x, you'll need to switch to Ruby 2.7 or later.
+The current version of Ruby at the time of wriing is 3.1.

 # Upgrading from Restforce 4.x to 5.x

 __There are three breaking changes introduced in Restforce 5.x__.
 In this guide, you'll learn about these changes and what you should check in your code to make sure that it will work with the latest version of the library.